 Also if there are no spare parts or repairs available and you were not told this when you bought the products then you should go back to the manufacturer.

-Although you should go to the retailer first to fix the faulty products, also let the lender know.
-If the retailer has gone out of business or refuses to act, go back to the lender.
+If you bought an item on credit, go back to the lender if the retailer has gone out of business or refuses to act.
 They are also responsible for the quality guarantees under the Consumer Guarantees Act.